 1. Workers and Taxpayers

-They are the backbone of the economy, producing goods and services, as well as generating tax revenue.
-In FY2024, federal receipts totaled approximately $4.9 trillion, while outlays reached $6.75 trillion, resulting in a deficit of $1.8 trillion.
+They are the backbone of the economy, producing goods and services and generating tax revenue.
+In FY2024, federal receipts totaled approximately $4.9 trillion, while outlays totaled $6.75 trillion, resulting in a $1.8 trillion deficit.
 Rising interest costs—nearly $900 billion—now compete with essential programs.
 When employment and productivity rise, fiscal stability improves; when they falter, deficits balloon

 Household spending accounts for approximately 70% of GDP, sustaining businesses and driving the economy.
 Confidence indicators, such as the Conference Board’s index, often signal shifts in demand.
 Inflation, which peaked at 9.1% in June 2022, eroded real incomes and altered consumer spending patterns.
 Even as inflation cooled to around 3%, cumulative price increases keep consumers cautious.